Lake Area Foundation Bylaws

 (4) The Board is committed to obtain information and to take appropriate steps to see each trustee, custodian or agent administer the funds of the Foundation in accordance with the provisions of Treasury Regulation Section 1.170A-9(e) (11) (v) (F).

-(5) The Foundation Board, through LCADD staff assigned to the Foundation, is authorized to engage persons as are needed for accounting and other specialized services needed in the administration of the Foundation and to pay reasonable compensation for such services and expenses.
+(5) The Foundation Board may engage persons as are needed for accounting and other specialized services needed in the administration of the Foundation and to pay reasonable compensation for such services and expenses.

 (6) With respect to its relations with donors and trustees, the Board shall have the following powers: